rekindle-blog/rekindle-blog.github.io/_drafts/2020-07-08-critique-christus-victor.md

 title: Christus Victor and the New Testament
 author: gheslop
 categories:
+- Penal substitutionary atonement
 - Critique
 - Atonement
 - New Testament
 - Gustaf Aulén
 - Critique
 - Christus Victor
-image: assets/images/holy-maria-altar-church-gold-light-christ-christianity-jesus-figure.jpg
+image: assets/images/new-testament.jpg
 featured: false
 hidden: false

 ---
 The Bible presents us with a victory motif, often brought together under the Christus Victor view of the atonement.
 This post is the third in a series considering Gustav Aulén’s defence and development of this view.
 So far we have considered some of its [strengths ](https://rekindle.co.za/content/2020-07-01-christus-victor-strengths "Retrieving Christus Victor")and also offered a [broad theological critique](https://rekindle.co.za/content/2020-07-08-critique-christus-victor "Critiquing Christus Victor ").
 Because we are engaging with Aulén’s presentation, my observations will at times only apply to his work titled _Christus Victor._ But we should not forget that he is arguably the historical position's most influential champion.
 Therefore there is signifiant overlap between Aulén’s packaging of Christus Victor and the early church's view.
 This post will assess Aulén’s handling of the New Testament and aim to present a more well rounded view of the atonement.

-### Christus Victor as exclusive
+### Christus Victor is not exclusive

 One of the criticisms I made in my previous post was his exclusive preference for the atonement as conflict and victory.
 The overbearing note in Aulén’s work is the divine conflict that crescendoes in conquest.
 But he fails to harmonise that note with the larger symphony of God’s biblical narrative.
 His atonement “theme” of Christus Victor drowns out the other voices and instruments—if you will indulge my metaphor.
 Though Aulén refers to Christ's death as a sacrifice or “self-oblation,” God’s costly punishment, these amount to little more than passing mentions.
 They only delay the inevitable conclusion: God’s victory comes by raw power, which overthrows his opponents.